techienuru/basic-api/REPORT.md

 Node.js operates on a non-blocking, asynchronous I/O model.
 This means I/O operations such as reading from a file, database query, or network requests don't block the main thread.
 Instead, callbacks are used to handle these operations once completed.

+Node.js uses non-blocking I/O operations to handle multiple requests simultaneously.
+When performing file operations (`fs.readFile`, `fs.writeFile`), database queries, or network requests, the event loop continues handling other tasks while waiting for the operation to complete.
+This eliminates performance bottlenecks in high-traffic applications.

 **Example**:

 ```js